Which issues would you most highlight to someone new to your country?

 What do you consider unique to those doing business in your country?

-For a long time Italian employment regulation has been considered to be a very rigid system.
-However, Italian labour law is now experiencing a new era marked by a proliferation of new legislation.
+For a long time Italian employment regulation has been considered very rigid.
+However, in the last few years Italian labour law has experienced a new era marked by a proliferation of new legislation.
 The new laws aim to: